achebatarev/synonym-game/README.md

 ## TODO

 - [x] Send request to api on a button click and display them
-- [ ] Figure out how to register the button click handler so that it'd work for both testing and web
+- [ ] Figure out how to restart the game

 ## Notes